Freehold vs Leasehold Bali Property: Which One Is Better for Investors?

 Key Takeaways

-A leasehold is a long-term rental agreement in which you “own” a property for a set period, usually 25 to 50 years.
+A leasehold is a long-term rental agreement for 25 to 30 years.
 When the lease expires, the property reverts to the landowner.
+However, you can often negotiate extensions (up to 80 years in total), making this ownership appealing to those who want flexibility without a lifelong commitment.

 It also allows you to buy property in Bali without dealing with complex legal setups like forming a foreign business in Indonesia.